-- Sick leave will be earned during DROP as prescribed by Florida Statutes.
+- 2. Sick leave will be earned during DROP as prescribed by Florida Statutes.
 Accumulated sick leave earned during DROP participation will be paid to the employee at the end of their DROP participation in accordance with Policy 6.31 or as prescribed in any Board approved alternative retirement plan. - 3.
 It is in the intent of this policy that an individual entering DROP will be allowed to use sick leave which was accrued prior to their retirement and entrance into DROP.
 The procedures for utilization of such leave shall be as follows: - a.
 Sick leave earned prior to DROP shall be calculated in accordance with Policy 6.31. - b.
 The value of sick leave will be established at the time of entry into DROP.
 Should a DROP participant use sick leave accrued prior to entrance into DROP, the monetary value of their remaining sick leave shall be reduced by the value of the sick leave used. - c.
 Final adjustments in the total amount of compensation for accrued sick leave will be made prior to the final payment at the end of DROP. - B. Vacation Leave Employees electing to participate in DROP shall be entitled to terminal pay for accrued vacation leave in accordance with state law, Board policy, and/or union contract.
-Upon election to participate in DROP, payment shall be made in the month prior to DROP termination. - Vacation leave earned prior to entering DROP which exceeds the maximum lump sum payment allowed by Board policy may be used during DROP; however, the employee shall not be entitled to compensation at the end of DROP for any unused portion of the accumulated leave.
+Upon election to participate in DROP and the employee's election to receive a lump sum payment of accrued annual leave, payment shall be made prior to the effective beginning date of DROP into the tax deferral plan adopted by the school board, and shall then be paid to the employee in accordance with the terms of such plan.

-Employees will earn vacation leave during the DROP period as prescribed by Florida Statute, Board policy, and/or union contract.
+- Vacation leave earned prior to entering DROP which exceeds the maximum lump sum payment allowed by Board policy may be used during DROP; however, the employee shall not be entitled to compensation at the end of DROP for any unused portion of the accumulated leave. - Employees will earn vacation leave during the DROP period as prescribed by Florida Statute, Board policy, and/or union contract.
 Vacation leave accumulated during DROP participation will not be paid to the employee at the end of DROP participation, except to the extent the employee has earned additional vacation leave which combined with the original payment does not exceed the maximum lump sum payment allowed by Board policy and State law.